Bells of Notre-Dame de Paris: 21st century bells

 The bells were of special concern during the 15 April 2019 fire.
-As the flames spread along the roof towards the towers, a southerly wind was threatening to spread the fire into the north tower.
-Firefighters feared that if the wooden belfry inside caught fire, the falling bells might break through the lower floors like wrecking balls and destabilize the tower.
-It was expected that if the tower fell, the entire cathedral would come down with it.
-While the fire did spread to the north tower, it was quickly extinguished by a team of firefighters who ascended the towers.
+As the flames spread along the roof of the nave from the spire towards the towers, a southerly wind was threatening to spread the fire into the north tower.
+Firefighters feared that if the wooden belfry caught fire, the falling bells might break through the lower floors like wrecking balls and destabilize the tower.
+It was expected that if the tower fell, the entire cathedral could come down with it.
+While the fire did spread to the north tower, a team of firefighters ascended up to the tower and extinguished the fire before it caused the bells to fall.
 In the end, the main bells were saved, but the six smaller bells over the crossing were destroyed.
 A short circuit of the spire bells' electric ringing mechanism has been cited as one of several possible causes of the fire.

-As a result of the fire, regular activities at the cathedral were suspended and the bells have since not rung on a regular basis.
-Emmanuel rang on 29 September 2019 for the funeral of Jacques Chirac and on 15 April 2020 to commemorate the first anniversary of the fire.
+After the fire, regular activities were suspended at the cathedral for an extensive restoration project.
+The eight north tower bells were removed for cleaning and for the belfry to be partially rebuilt.
+Gabriel and Marcel required repair work as a result of exposure to the heat.
+Emmanuel continued to be rung during the restoration, but only on special occasions.
+These included the funeral of Jacques Chirac on 29 September 2019, the first anniversary of the fire on 15 April 2020 (also to honor those a affected by the COVID-19 pandemic according to rector-archpriest Patrick Chauvet), the death of Pope Benedict XVI on 31 December 2022, and for Easter and Christmas.

+The bells were returned to the north tower in September 2024.
+On 7 November 2024, three new bells were baptized on the Parvis.
+The largest of these was the Olympic Bell which had been placed trackside at the Stade de France during the 2024 Summer Olympics and Paralympics and was rung in celebration by victorious athletes.
+The other two bells were named Chiara and Carlos.
+All three bells were made by Cornille-Havard foundry and were installed inside the sanctuary.

+The next day on 8 November, the north tower bells were rung again for the first time since the fire.
+This was seen as a symbolic ending to the five-year-long restoration project, which will be officially completed with a ceremony on 7 December.

-List of bells (2019)
+List of bells (2025)

 Inscriptions and decorations of 2012 bells

 Marie is inscribed with the following benediction message and the Hail Mary prayer.
 It is also decorated with friezes of the Adoration of the Magi and the Marriage at Cana.

 Inscriptions and decorations of the north tower bells were created by French artist Virginie Bassetti.
 Each bell is inscribed with its name, a line of the Angelus prayer, a symbolic number of fillets, and an artistic theme.